 About the Sherline 4″ Rotary Table

-A rotary table used in conjunction with a mill allows a machinist to produce virtually any part he can design.
+A rotary table used in conjunction with a mill allows a machinist to produce virtually any part they can design.
+Sherline’s rotary table is a precision piece of equipment that has been designed to work with their vertical milling machines.
+However, it can be used on any mill whenever the small 4-inch size would be an advantage.
 The only limits are size, not complexity.
-Sherline’s rotary table is a precision piece of equipment that has been designed to work with their vertical milling machines; however, it can be used on any mill whenever the small 4-inch size would be an advantage.

 The table is 2″ high and 4″ (100mm) in diameter.
 The main components have been machined from solid bar stock steel, and the complete unit weighs seven pounds.
 The table has been engraved with a laser, giving sharp and precise lines every 5°, numbered every 15°.
 These lines are calibrated with the 72-tooth worm gear that is driven by the handwheel.
 The handwheel is divided into 50 parts, making each line on the handwheel 1/10°.
 This allows a circle to be divided into 3600 increments without interpolation.
 Seventy-two revolutions of the handwheel rotate the table one revolution.